ArslanMansha/dsw-repo/README.md

 # dsw-repo
-scrapped the from dsw.com using proxy middlewares
+scrapped the items from dsw.com using proxy middlewares